 If a student is eligible for Special Education, the programs and services are provided at no cost to you.
-Programs and services are individualized based on the needs identified for the student and may include specialized academic instruction, behavioral intervention services, speech therapy, physical and occupational therapy, and other special education related services.
-Developmental screening and/or comprehensive assessments for children who are suspected of having a disability which could adversely affect their educational development are provided at no cost to you.
+Programs and services are individualized based on the needs identified for the student and may include specialized instruction, behavioral services, speech therapy, physical and occupational therapy, and other special education related services.
+Developmental screening and or comprehensive assessments for children who are suspected of having a disability which could adversely affect their educational development are provided at no cost to you.

 A student must be evaluated and identified as having a disability under the Individuals with Disabilities Education Act (IDEA) to be eligible for special education programs and related services.
-Assessment is the process to determine a student's needs and eligibility for an Individualized Education Plan (IEP).
+Assessment is the process to determine a student's needs and eligibility for an Individualized Education Plan.
 No single procedure is used as the sole criterion for determining an appropriate educational program for an individual with exceptional needs.
 Assessments must address all areas related to the suspected disability and be conducted by a multidisciplinary team, including the parent.
 The evaluation will result in a written report consistent with Education Code § 56327.

-Whenever a parent provides a request for assessment, the LEA has 15 days (tolled for school breaks in excess of 5 days) to review the request and respond in writing.
-If the LEA determines that assessment is appropriate, an assessment plan will be developed and a copy given to the parents/guardians.
-Parents/guardians have 15 days to respond to the proposed assessment plan.
+Whenever a parent provides a request for assessment, the LEA has 15 days to review the request and respond in writing.
+If the LEA determines that assessment is appropriate, an assessment plan will be developed and a copy given to the parents.
+Parents have 15 days to respond to the proposed assessment plan.
 The assessment will begin upon receipt of the parent's written consent to the Individual Assessment Plan.
-The assessment must be completed and the IEP meeting held within 60 days of receipt (tolled for school breaks in excess of 5 days) of parent's written consent.
-If there is denial of the request for assessment, a prior written notice will be provided to the parents, consistent with Title 34, CFR Section 300.503, providing rationale for denial of the request.
+The assessment must be completed and the IEP meeting held within 60 days of receipt of parent's written consent.
+If there is denial of the request for assessment, prior written notice will be provided to the parents, consistent with Title 34, CFR Section 300.503, providing rationale for denial of the request.